These days, thanks to steady growth in the popularity of bikepacking, there are many high-quality, US-made, premium bikepacking seat bags available.

 Revelate Viscacha vs. RockBros Seat Bag

 I recently found a killer deal on a used Revelate Designs Viscacha Seat Bag, and decided to give it a try.
-Though the Viscacha has been discontinued, a few of its features are in use on newer models, so a comparison is still useful.
+Though the Viscacha has been discontinued, a few of its features are in use on newer models like the Terrapin, so a comparison is still useful.
 Here’s how it stacked up against the RockBros seat bag:

 Advantages of Revelate: